 "We can't chase him over the ocean, Yolei," Poromon said from her hands.
 "He'll get away!"

 At first she thought that was a good thing, but then she realized that Exveemon and the others would probably engage it before it got away, and then it might double back over the city and… even her spine was sweating now; she had to stop them!
 "Poromon!
 Digivolve!" she insisted.

 "Err, right!"
 Poromon gulped, leaping out of her grip and flapping alongside her.
 She raised her D3 and he changed into Hawkmon.
 "Halsemon's a bit faster," he suggested, pumping his wings harder.
 "Let's use him!"

 "Digi… Armor… Ener… (COUGH) …gize!"
 Yolei wheezed, holding the D3 up again, vowing to take more walks when the danger was through.
-Hawkmon shimmered and became the bullet-headed Halsemon, and Yolei grabbed onto him and sped ahead of the rest.
+Hawkmon shimmered and became the bullet-headed Halsemon, and she grabbed onto him and sped ahead.

 "Halsemon!
 Don't take Yolei to the fight!"
 Gatomon shouted.

 "Hey!
 What about us, ya bum?!"
 Davis yelled after her.